alyona-chur/custom_chatgpt_telegram_bot/README.md

 # Knowing ChatGPT Telegram Bot

 Welcome to the README for the Knowing ChatGPT Telegram Bot project!
 This project is an enhanced version of the [ChatGPT Telegram Bot](https://github.com/karfly/chatgpt_telegram_bot), designed to provide nearly limitless conversation length, as well as access to files and a knowledge base.
-It's ideal for creating a personal advisor available across all devices through text and voice messages
+It's ideal for creating a personal advisor available across all devices through text and voice messages.

 ## Original Features
 - Low latency replies (it usually takes about 3-5 seconds)